-The U.S. election is fast approaching, and the financial services industry is trying to understand the implications, and potential regulatory changes, that will follow.
+The U.S. election is now behind us, and the financial services industry is trying to understand the implications, and potential regulatory changes, that will follow.

 Five forces are set to challenge legal and compliance processes in the next few years.
 Here’s what our experts say is on the horizon.